Le Chat

 - Open the Connectors directory and choose the Custom MCP Connector tab.

-- Enter a name for the connector and
+- Name the connector

 - Choose your ~handle.
 That choice creates your account on the protocol.